athityakumar/DashVis/README.md

 This lead to inception of DashVis, and is exactly what DashVis stands for - to provide users with power of managing their data at a single place.

-# Is DashVis like Googe Sheets?
+# Is DashVis like Google Sheets?

 [(Back to top)](#table-of-contents)

 Yes and No.

+Google Sheets is an online way of doing Excel Spreadsheets.
+Excel Spreadsheets are more inclined for performing calculations and for commercial usage.
 DashVis tries to mix the traditional CRUD functionality like Google Sheets along with a Dashboard interface (like the stand-alone applications).
 With a tabular interface, searching and organizing resources is easier.

-Though, DashVis is at it's infancy right now.
+That being said, DashVis is still at it's infancy right now.
 There are lots of potential features that can still be incorporated into DashVis.
-Have a look at the [Roadmap](#roadmap) or [Issue tracker]() for more details.
+Have a look at the [Roadmap](#roadmap) or [Issue tracker](https://github.com/athityakumar/dashvis/issues) for more details.

 # How to use DashVis?